 The two main fast charging methods are high voltage and low current (legacy method), and high current and low voltage (new mainstream trend).
 The first method uses the existing charging cable and limits the current to about 2A, while increasing the voltage levels up to 15V.
 The issue with this method is the high heat dissipation from the required voltage-conversion stage at the device side, which decreases both battery life and the maximum allowable energy transferable to the battery.

 The second method uses a voltage close to the battery’s voltage and a higher current that can flow to the battery directly.
-This method is usually known as direct or flash charging.
+This method is usually known as direct or fast charging.
 This method enables higher charging rates at cooler temperatures because there is no voltage conversion on the device side.
-However, flash charging does require special charging cables to enable higher currents to flow.
+However, fast charging does require special charging cables to enable higher currents to flow.
 The idea is to try to charge the battery at a rate as close as possible to the maximum allowable rate to minimize charging time.

 As you can see in Figure 2, a precise current-control loop is necessary to enable faster charging times, and to add an extra layer of protection on top of what other blocks like battery chargers and fuel gauges are already using.
 Although you can integrate the current-sensing function, it’s hard to match the level of accuracy that dedicated current-sensing solutions can provide using small shunt resistances to minimize heat dissipation, and the ability to monitor the current on the high side.

-TI offers a variety of dedicated current sensors that fit well in Flash Charging.
+TI offers a variety of dedicated current sensors that fit well in fast charging.
 These solutions include the INA210 family, which offers great accuracy across a wide dynamic range; the INA199, which has a great combination of accuracy and cost; and the new INA181 family, which offers the best value in terms of bandwidth, accuracy and price.
 In this application, the INA181’s wide 350kHz closed-loop bandwidth enables the detection of the CC signal’s fast ripples – information that you need to maximize the CC by minimizing the guard band for battery protection and safety.

 Figure 3 shows a typical flash-charging signal as seen from the output of a wall charger.

-Figure 3: Flash-charging current profile example
+Figure 3: Fast-charging current profile example

 To sum it all up, the main limitation of today’s fast-charging methods is heat dissipation close to the battery, which limits the maximum allowable energy transferred and thus minimizes the charging time.
 Also, high temperatures have safety and battery-life degradation concerns.
-Flash charging is a promising method because it allows a high level of energy transfer at relatively cooler temperatures while maximizing charging efficiency and minimizing charging time.
+Fast charging is a promising method because it allows a high level of energy transfer at relatively cooler temperatures while maximizing charging efficiency and minimizing charging time.
 Enabling this high efficiency requires a precise current-control loop, which is best achieved by dedicated current sensors.

 To get posts like this delivered to your inbox, sign in and subscribe to Analog Wire.